PATRIC3/p3_docs/Setup.md

 }
 ```

-Add record for docs.patric.local in `/etc/hosts`
+Add record for docs.patric.local in `/etc/hosts` with sudo
 ```
 127.0.0.1	localhost
 127.0.0.1	docs.patric.local